stan-roelofs/Gandalf/README.md

 ![GitHub Workflow Status (with branch)](https://img.shields.io/github/actions/workflow/status/stan-roelofs/Gandalf/cmake.yml?branch=main)
 ![GitHub](https://img.shields.io/github/license/stan-roelofs/Gandalf)

 A Gameboy color emulator with debugging tools.
+The Gameboy emulation code resides in a seperate repository which can be found here [gandalf-lib](https://github.com/stan-roelofs/gandalf-lib).

-Work in progress.
+This is a work in progress.
 If you want to play Gameboy games I recommend finding a better emulator.

 ## Building
 Clone the repository and its submodules